 I think it’s actually really interesting and I would suggest taking some time to look at the displays – although there’s a lot to see so you’ll need to skip quite a few sections.

 Of course, you’ll be able to see the opulent architecture and decoration of the palace.
-Of particular note is the Subalpine Chamber of Deputies that was used for legislative debates.
+Of particular note is the Subalpine Chamber of Deputies which was used for legislative debates.

 I think this legislative chamber is worth visiting Palazzo Carignano for in itself – it really is impressive.
 But the museum also gives you another reason to spend some time here.